 The calendar can also display milestones and deliverables if they are defined in Work Packages.
 The calendar is shared among users across the project space and is another way of viewing your dates and deadlines.

 Projects can be divided into smaller pieces of work called Work Packages (WP).
 They represent specific blocks of work and each WP needs deliverables which represent – an effect or result of a particular WP.
 AdminProject has a specific module which allows you to define all your WP “belongings” – like deliverables, milestones and tasks needed to achieve the former.
 Let us guide you through the basics of WPs.

-Depending on the project, you can have a different number of WPs with different number of deliverables and various timelines.
+Depending on the project, you can have a different number of WPs with a different number of deliverables and various timelines.
 It is a good idea to fill that in at the beginning of the project.
-To start working with Work Packages, head to Tools tab and then click Work Packages button.
+To start working with Work Packages, head to Tools tab and then click the Work Packages button.